MicrosoftDocs/power-platform/power-platform/admin/new-admin-center.md

 :::image type="content" source="media/classic-ppac.png" alt-text="Try the new admin center toggle.":::

-Upon turning on the toggle, customers will be able to transact in the new Power Platform Admin Center, with the richness of a new UI as well as logically grouped pages!
+After you turn on the toggle, customers can use the new Power Platform admin center, with the richness of a new UI as well as logically grouped pages.

-If admins choose to go back to the classic PPAC from the new PPAC, they can turn off the toggle at the top right corner.
+If admins choose to go back to the classic admin center from the new and improved admin center, they can turn off the toggle at the top-right corner.

-## Where are the pages from classic PPAC in new PPAC?
+## Where are the pages from the classic admin center in new admin center?

-Most of the pages from the classic PPAC are available in either the same form or with enhanced experiences in the new PPAC.
-The location of these pages in the new PPAC is as follows:
+Most of the pages from the classic admin center are available in either the same form or with enhanced experiences in the new admin center.
+The location of these pages in the new admin center is listed in the following table.

 <table>

-## What is new in the new PPAC
+## What else is included in the new admin center?

-In addition to a reorganization of pages into groups based on admin Jobs to be done,  new experiences in the form of Monitoring pages are being introduced!
-Through these pages, admins and makers will be able to monitor performance related statistics in their tenant, like - identify when end-users cannot access an app or when a set of Power Pages are slow.
+In addition to a reorganization of pages into groups based on admin tasks to be done, new experiences in the form of _monitoring pages_ are being introduced!
+Through these pages, admins and makers can monitor performance-related statistics in their tenant, such as identify when end users can't access an app or when a set of Power Pages are slow.

 These new experiences help organizations measure and improve the operational health of their resources, such as apps.
 Admins can use these experiences to understand the overall operational health within their tenant or within specific environments.
 Metrics are derived from aggregated event logs from runtime activities, and recommendations are based on these logs or static analysis of resource properties.
 Event logs used for metric calculations are available for review and download to assist in operational health analysis.

-## What can we expect next
+## What can we expect next?

-Over the next several months, new experiences will be added to the Power Platform Admin Center, to assist admins in their day-to-day jobs.
-Amongst others, these will include ALM experiences.
+Over the next several months, new experiences will be added to the Power Platform admin center to assist admins in their day-to-day jobs.
+These tasks will include ALM experiences, as well.

 Through recurring updates, information about these experiences will be made public.